khawla12-op/RAG_Using_Whisper_Model/README.md

+# RAG Using Whisper Model 🎙️📚
+This project implements a Retrieval-Augmented Generation  system using OpenAI's Whisper model for speech recognition, combined with document processing capabilities.
+The system can transcribe speech and answer questions using information retrieved from PDF documents about machine learning.
+# Features 🌟

+Real-time speech recognition using Whisper model \
+PDF document processing and information extraction \
+Question-answering system using RAG architecture \
+Integration with machine learning knowledge base \
+Interactive user interface for queries
 # OpenAI Realtime RAG Assistant

 This is a fork of [openai-realtime-console](https://github.com/openai/openai-realtime-console) adapted to demonstrate voice based RAG assistants using their [realtime api](https://github.com/openai/openai-realtime-api-beta).
 All credit to the OpenAI team for putting together the majority of this.
 Please refer to their original repo for more detailed information on how the backend works.